Federal Student Aid: Verification

 - students who edit the downloaded IRS information on their FAFSA.

-Beginning in 2013-2014, federal regulations have customized the verification process.
+Federal regulations have customized the verification process.
 Not all students selected for verification will be required to verify the same data.
 Our office will notify students which data must be verified.

-- Students selected for verification are notified by the federal processor immediately upon submission of the FAFSA on the student aid report, and by the financial aid office once FAFSA information has been received.
+- Students selected for verification are notified by the federal processor immediately upon submission of the FAFSA on the student aid report and by the financial aid office once FAFSA information has been received.

 - Until all verification requirements are completed, no funds will be awarded nor disbursed to the student.